madprops/airc/README.md

 `compact`: Enable or disable compact mode.

-Instead of printing new lines on ai response, lines are joined with the `join_char`.
+Instead of printing new lines on ai response, lines are joined with the `avatar`.

 This allows a more compact output.

 If this is disabled, the output will leave the newlines as is.

+---

+`avatar`: Like `👾`.

+This appears at the start of messages and in between lines.

 ---